 The risk of electric shock from a PC screen is low, that’s for sure.
 However, it is always best to turn off an electrical device before cleaning if you need to use liquid, especially if it is a laptop.
-In addition, we can better distinguish stains and dust on a screen.
-Finally, it is better to free the screen of static electricity that our LED screens do not appreciate.
+In addition, you can better distinguish between stains and dust on a screen.
+Finally, it is better to free the screen of static electricity that your LED screens do not appreciate.

 A good way to clean your screen is to blow fog in the middle and then clean it in a circular motion from the center out.
 This technique has the advantage of avoiding vertical or horizontal tracks.
 You don’t have to press as this can damage the screen.
 It is better to iron several times until it is clean.

 It doesn’t hurt to wipe the frame of your laptop the same way: a dry or slightly damp cloth is sufficient, as the frame is generally less sensitive than the screen itself.